Thursday, September 24, 2020 · 16 min read

 … a passive inductive filter with hybrid functions, given by its capabilities to inject into the power flow some electromagnetic vectors in opposition of phase, utilizing some of the power derived from the incoming energy flow and so causing a voltage drop proportionate to the filtering level selected.
 The inductance is not constant, but it changes dynamically its filter impedance value, adapting to the power absorption of the electrical network and so maximizing its effectiveness.

 It is a purely electrotechnical device.
 Something like a combination of a variable transformer and filter that acts according to a dedicated algorithm to optimize the Power Quality, and thereby generate power savings.

 Power Quality is a combination of voltage profile, frequency profile, harmonics contain, and reliability of power supply.
 It is the degree to which the power supply approaches the ideal case of stable, uninterrupted, zero distortion, and disturbance-free supply.

-The device can be seen from the voltage optimization point of view, even though it is more a Power Quality optimizer than a simple voltage optimizer since they also act on the current waveforms.
+The device can be seen from the voltage optimization point of view, even though it is more of a Power Quality optimizer than a simple voltage optimizer since they also act on the current waveforms.

 Basically, by optimizing the Power Quality, these products serve to generate power and cost savings.
-In this scenario, consumers get to benefit from improved power quality and the return of the investment due to power saving.
+In this scenario, consumers get to benefit from improved power quality and the return on the investment due to power saving.

 Starting this line of thought I was doubting very much the more than 10% average saving, this would gain the industrial plant.
 By saving only a portion of the energy wasted it would mean that the plant, in reality, would have average energy losses much greater than 10%.

-Analyzing a bit further, it was becoming clear to me that calculating the savings is not at all a trivial matter!
-The producers I contacted had more different approaches to these measurements and estimations.
+Analyzing it a bit further, it was becoming clear to me that calculating the savings is not at all a trivial matter!
+The producers I contacted had different approaches to these measurements and estimations.

 Several questions came to my mind, and I decided to perform some measurements in this field in an attempt to clarify my doubts.